diogoamvasconcelos/social_watcher_v2/backend/docs/prod_checklist.md

 - point-in-time recovery on ddb
 - full acceptance tests (that are also smoke tests maybe)
   - twit, and check notification to test discord channel
+- more local tests for handlers
+  - for dispatchJob handlers, mock SQS as a inmemoryqueue that can be checked
 - load tests
   - add some heavy keywords (tesla, bitcoin, trump, etc)
 - give feedback if notification credentials (discord token) is not valid or fails